Updated: Jan 31

 The secret of change is to focus all of your energy, not on fighting the old, but on building the new.”
 Socrates

-Then, and only then, go to bed 10 or 15 minutes earlier than that.
+Then go to bed 10 or 15 minutes earlier than that.

-Also, instead of relying on the National Sleep Foundation’s recommendations (7 to 9 hours for adults and 8 ½ to 9 ¼ for teens), consider using your own experience: you know how much sleep is too little; and you know what is too much; so, consider giving yourself just a bit less than too much.
+Also, instead of relying on the National Sleep Foundation’s recommendations (7 to 9 hours for adults and 8 ½ to 9 ¼ for teens), consider using your own experience.
+You know how much sleep is too little; and you know what is too much; so, consider giving yourself just a bit less than too much.

 His business was deep in the red, and he was now desperate.

-I asked him, “If there was one person on the planet holding you back, who would it be?”
+I asked him, “If there was one person on the planet who is holding you back, who would it be?”

 He immediately said, “My Mother.”

+She was giving him money to keep his business afloat.
 She had also given him the down payment for his house and had recently taken over the payments.

 His insight: "I'm 30 years old and still (like a child) dependent on my mother!"

-Both Him & Her: The power of a deep insight is that it cannot be unseen; it will tend to keep prodding, motivating and pushing Him and Her into a permanent change (no resolutions needed).
+The power of a deep insight is that it cannot be unseen; it tends to stay with us, prodding, pushing and motivating us into a permanent change.

-Both are complete (nothing held back)
+Both are complete (nothing held back), and

-And sent directly to your inbox with this link:
+Both sent directly to your inbox: